 Prison Releasee Reoffender (PRR) in Florida

-Florida law provides for certain statutory enhanced penalties for any person designated as a Prison Releasee Reoffender (often called the “PRR” under Florida law).
+Florida law provides for specific statutory enhanced penalties for any person designated as a Prison Releasee Reoffender (often called the “PRR” under Florida law).

 The provisions for Prison Releasee Reoffender (PRR) can be found in Florida Statute Section 775.082(9)(a)(1).
 Under Florida law, the PRR applies to a defendant who: